KILTprotocol/docs/docs/concepts/07_dip/01_overview.md

 ### Provider chain

-1. Find the format of your identity proofs and how verification works with your consumer chains.
+1. Define the format of your identity proofs and how verification works with your consumer chains.
 2. Add the DIP provider pallet as a dependency in your chain runtime.
 3. Configure the DIP provider pallet using the required `Config` trait.